aquasecurity/kube-bench/README.md

 - Open a [new issue](https://github.com/aquasecurity/kube-bench/issues/new) if a duplicate doesn't already exist.
 - Note the version of kube-bench you are running (from `kube-bench version`) and the command line options you are using.
 - Note the version of Kubernetes you are running (from `kubectl version` or `oc version` for OpenShift).
-- Set `-v 10` command line option and save the log output.
+- Set `-v 10 --logtostderr` command line options and save the log output.
 Please paste this into your issue.
 - Remember users might be searching for your issue in the future, so please give it a meaningful title to help others.

 ### Features